David Stratton: Writing and teaching

-Stratton wrote reviews for US film industry magazine Variety from 1984 to 2003, The Weekend Australian for over 30 years and for TV Week from 1995.
+Stratton had a review of 3 to Go published in Variety in 1971 and wrote regular reviews for them from 1984 to 2003, becoming their principal Australian reviewer.
+He also wrote reviews for The Weekend Australian for over 30 years and for TV Week from 1995.
 He also contributed articles to The Age, The Bulletin, The Sydney Morning Herald, Cinema Papers and International Film Guide.
 He lectured in film history at the University of Sydney's Centre for Continuing Education from around 1988 until December 2023, during which he covered around 840 films and showed 7,506 film clips.
 Many of his students re-enrolled year after year.
 Stratton retired from writing criticism and teaching in 2023.

 Stratton authored six books, five of which were about films and the film industry.
 His autobiography, I Peed on Fellini, was published in 2008.
 His final book, Australia at the Movies, was published in 2024 and contained around 650 reviews of every locally produced feature film released from 1990 to 2020.
 In the book, he gives scathing reviews of some films, but praises several small independent films that did not get much press or attract large audiences when they were released.